 Integration requires probe’s developers to provide naming and test configuration (e.g. probe parameters, execution frequency, timeout, etc).
 SAM currently supports many Nagios probes [PROL].
 Additional information about Nagios probe development and integration can be found in [PDI].

-The Grid Configuration Database (GOCDB) [GOCDB] contains general static information about the Resource Centres (also known as “sites”) participating to one or more infrastructures, and most importantly, it provides topology information about them by defining the respective list of service end-points.
+The Grid Site Configuration Database (GOCDB) [GOCDB] contains general static information about the Resource Centres (also known as “sites”) participating in one or more infrastructures, and most importantly, it provides topology information about them by defining the respective list of service end-points.
 GOCDB allows sites to store, maintain and view the topology of the production infrastructure and the basic information about the respective resources within it.

 GOCDB information is made available in various ways, among which it is also rendered in GLUE 2 XML and JSON formats.
 New Programmatic Interface methods were developed to export information following the GLUE 2 format.